 When to Contact a Medical Professional

-- You develop nausea, vomiting, or a fever along with a painful hernia
+- Nausea, vomiting, or a fever along with a painful hernia

-- You have a hernia that becomes red, purple, dark, or discolored
+- A hernia that becomes red, purple, dark, or discolored

-- You have a bulge or swelling in the groin or belly button, or that is associated with a previous surgical cut.
+- A bulge or swelling in the groin or belly button, or that is associated with a previous surgical cut.